sushidev-team/greengage-fe-queries/README.md

 npm install -D @graphql-codegen/cli @graphql-codegen/typed-document-node @graphql-codegen/typescript @graphql-codegen/typescript-operations @next/env @parcel/watcher
 ```

 - Create a `.graphqlrc.js` file inside the root of your project and paste the following content inside.
 Replace the url and apiToken with the correct values.
 Also adapt the gqlPath to your needs.
 This is the path where the generated types will be saved and where you have to place your graphql files.
-You can also add a `generateSchema` key with the value false to the graphqlrc function if you don't want to generate the introspection schema.

 ```js
 const { loadEnvConfig } = require('@next/env');